top of page

 Espresso-Chili Black Bean & Charred Vegetable Tostada with Lime Crema

-For those not adventurous enough, regular refried beans can be made the same way without the spice blend, they would just be seasoned with a little bit of salt.
-But, y'know, use the espresso-chili stuff.
+For the less adventurous: regular refried beans work the same way without the spice blend, seasoned with just a little salt.
+But use the espresso-chili stuff.

 Ingredients